Mennonites: Beliefs and practices

 Traditionally, very modest dress was expected, particularly in Conservative Mennonite circles.
 As the Mennonite population has become urbanized and more integrated into the wider culture, this visible difference has disappeared outside of Conservative Mennonite groups.

 The Reformed Mennonite Church, with members in the United States and Canada, represents the first division in the original North American Mennonite body.
 Called the "First Keepers of the Old Way" by author Stephen Scott, the Reformed Mennonite Church formed in the very early 19th century.
-Reformed Mennonites see themselves as true followers of Menno Simons' teachings and of the teachings of the New Testament.
+Reformed Mennonites see themselves as true followers of Menno Simons's teachings and of the teachings of the New Testament.
 They have no church rules, but they rely solely on the Bible as their guide.
 They insist on strict separation from all other forms of worship and dress in conservative plain garb that preserves 18th century Mennonite details.
 However, they refrain from forcing their Mennonite faith on their children, allow their children to attend public schools, and have permitted the use of automobiles.
 They are notable for being the church of Milton S. Hershey's mother and famous for the long and bitter ban of Robert Bear, a Pennsylvania farmer who rebelled against what he saw as dishonesty and disunity in the leadership.

 The Church of God in Christ, Mennonite, a group often called Holdeman Mennonites after their founder John Holdeman, was founded from a schism in 1859.
 They emphasize Evangelical conversion and strict church discipline.
 They stay separate from other Mennonite groups because of their emphasis on the one-true-church doctrine and their use of avoidance toward their own excommunicated members.
 The Holdeman Mennonites do not believe that the use of modern technology is a sin in itself, but they discourage too intensive a use of the Internet and avoid television, cameras and radio.
 The group had 24,400 baptized members in 2013.

 Old Order Mennonites cover several distinct groups.
 Some groups use horse and buggy for transportation and speak German while others drive cars and speak English.
 What most Old Orders share in common is conservative doctrine, dress, and traditions, common roots in 19th-century and early 20th-century schisms, and a refusal to participate in politics and other so-called "sins of the world".
 Most Old Order groups also school their children in Mennonite-operated schools.